modl/modl.github.io/_posts/2013-09-30-current-and-future-state-of-charting.md

 <img src="{{site.url}}/images/globe.png" class="img-responsive" alt="Visualization of usage data using WebGL" />

-Other next-gen areas we are exploring include 3D Charting : topographic plots of data, histogram geogrpahic displays on 3D globes using WebGL; Financial Data as Art : for example, massive renderings of large datasets in print form;
+Other next-gen areas we are exploring include 3D Charting : topographic plots of data, histogram geographic displays on 3D globes using WebGL; Financial Data as Art : for example, massive renderings of large datasets in print form; and network visualizations across trading relationships.